-Section 307.4.3, Exceptions; add exception #2 to read as follows:
+\\Section 307.4.3, Exceptions; add exception #2 to read as follows:

-1. Portable outdoor fireplaces used at one- and two-family dwellings.

-2. Where buildings, balconies, and decks are protected by an approved automatic sprinkler system.
-North Central Texas Council of Governments Final Draft June 2025
+- 1. Portable outdoor fireplaces used at one- and two-family dwellings. - 2.
+Where buildings, balconies, and decks are protected by an approved automatic sprinkler system.

 (Reason: To reflect similar allowances for open-flame cooking in these same locations.)